greg-raven/Uncommon-Sense/_posts/2009-06-11-its-dangerous-to-be-correct.md

 ---
-title: 'It’s dangerous to be correct'
+title: 'It's dangerous to be correct'
 layout: post
 categories:
 - truth